 Assignments are due six days after they are given in class.
 It is in your best interests to keep up with the work and meet deadlines for assignments.
 Incomplete grades and time extensions are not an option for this course.
 There are no "extra-credit" assignments.
-Unless otherwise instructed, you will submit assignments in electronic forms.
+Unless otherwise instructed, you will submit assignments in electronic forms on the Blackboard.

-Every week, students will need to answer no more than three reading questions related to the core concepts or techniques discussed in the lecture.
-To gain practical skills, lab exercises are also required each week.
-All labs exercises are designed for a 4-hour period.
-You are free to work with them at your own leisure either in our computer labs, in your home department, or at your private home.
+For certain weeks, students will need to answer one to five questions related to the core concepts or techniques discussed in the lecture.
+To gain practical skills, lab exercises are also required for some weeks.
+All the questions and lab exercises will be available on Blackboard.
+The labs exercises are designed for a 4-hour period.
+You are free to work with them at your own leisure either in our computer labs, in your apartment, or at your private home.
 You can use our computer labs at any time outside of the posted instruction times for other courses.
 It is your responsibility to manage your time to conduct both the labs as well as project work during the hours that the lab room is accessible.
 Of course, you are free to work at home as much you want - if you can arrange for access to the software that you need.

-Each of you will conduct an individual semester-long software project that involves the GIS analysis of a substantial geographical problem.
+Each of you will conduct an individual semester-long software project that involves the GIS analysis of a substantial geographical problem using FOSS GIS.
 There are no requirements with respect to what software you use.
 In a similar vein, the application area (field) is to be chosen by you, who are also responsible for gathering the necessary data.
 Basically, you can choose whatever topic you want, provided it has to do with geographical analysis; the stress is on both words!
 It is your responsibility to find a suitable project, which will have to be accepted by the instructor.
 A few ready-made projects are available but experience shows that motivation increases when students take pride in their own project.